 Is MDMA Used to Treat Body Dysmorphic Disorder?

 Body dysmorphic disorder can be difficult to treat, and researchers are constantly testing new methods for body dysmorphic disorder treatments.
-While there is some early research into MDMA treatment for some psychiatric conditions, this is not an approved or recommended treatment strategy.
+While there is some early research into MDMA treatment for anxiety, MDMA PTSD treatment, and MDMA depression treatment, and some other psychiatric conditions, this is not an approved or recommended treatment strategy.

 Contact The Recovery Village to speak with a representative about how professional addiction treatment can help you.
 Take the first step toward a healthier future, call today.